LiquidAgile/LA-Template-Repo/Template-main.md

 ---

 ### Template Header
 Complete any of the following header rows that contribute to the definition of this new LA branch.
+The sample questions listed below meet a common criteria in that their subject has a potential relationship to be considered or an impact on the practice and or management of agile scrum.

 | Key Attributes | Comment (suggestions)|
 |-------|---------|